dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 >and folder names).

-We are moving away from AppVeyor to Azure DevOps because Azure Pipelines givs us longer run time per job plus parallell jobs on a free account (for open source projects).
+We are moving away from AppVeyor to Azure DevOps because Azure Pipelines gives us longer run time per job plus parallel jobs on a free account (for open source projects).

 Also, we ar no longer requiring signing of CLA since the modules are